adwiv/android-fat-aar/README.md

 For external clients or use in another project; this can be achieved by removing these dependencies from the generated pom.xml file.
 How to automate that will depend on how you are generating the pom file.
 I use `maven-publish` plugin with the following pom generator.
-The complete `publish.gradle` file is also in the repository.

     pom.withXml {
         def dependenciesNode = asNode().appendNode('dependencies')